UNT John S Gossett Memorial High School Tournament

 Email for the email chain: michelle.v.larson@gmail.com

-In Public Forum and Extemp: I value analysis supported by evidence from credible sources.
+In Public Forum and Extemp: I value delivery & analysis supported by evidence from credible sources.
 I want to know the significance of your topic and what are the impacts of your arguments, tell me why it matters.
 I can't vote for points and impacts I can't hear or understand, so slow up for key points and explain them clearly.
 Understand that you are Debating not Arguing, this is an important distinction that must be known by each debater!

 In Congressional Debate: I value the natural delivery of points and impacts and reasonable positions.
 I look for acknowledgment of prior speakers' points and clash leading to good argumentation and refutation, and for purposeful questioning leading to clarity, understanding, or insight.
 A lack of clash is frowned upon.
 Knowledge of and adherence to Parliamentary Procedure is expected in the chamber.
 Skillful Presiding Officers make sessions a positive experience for all and will be ranked accordingly.